Julia Cafritz

-Julia Cafritz (born May 5, 1965) is an American musician and guitarist who was a member of Pussy Galore and Free Kitten.
+Julia Cafritz (born May 5, 1965) is an American guitarist and occasional vocalist who was a member of Pussy Galore and Free Kitten.
 She is regarded as a cult figure from the New York City noise music scene of the 1990s.

 Early life

 Cafritz was born in Washington, DC, the daughter of Jennifer (née Stats) and Conrad Cafritz, a real estate developer with a personal fortune of over $100 million.
 She has a younger sister named Daisy von Furth, and two brothers, Eric and Matthew Cafritz.
 Her grandfather was the multimillionaire real estate developer and philanthropist Morris Cafritz.

 Cafritz has a B.A. and M.A. from New York University, having dropped out of Brown University after forming Pussy Galore.

 Pussy Galore

 In 1985, guitarist Julia Cafritz and fellow Brown University classmate, Jon Spencer on vocals and guitar, and John Hammill on drums, formed the punk noise band Pussy Galore.
 In May 1986 they moved to New York City.